SR-Saunders-CS/dc-to-cloud-id-mapper/docs/guide.md

 5. Click the **Logs tab**
 6. Scroll to the very bottom
 7. Copy the output between the markers, exactly as in Step 3a
-8. Keep this output ready — you will paste it directly below the fields output in Step 4
+8. Keep this output ready — you will paste it into `CLOUD_CSV_SYSTEM` in Step 4

 > **Note:** This script makes only 5 API calls (issue types, statuses, priorities, resolutions, projects) and completes in seconds regardless of instance size.